Find the soul of England by living in the heart of London.

 - Comprehensive health insurance while abroad

-- London Transport Travelcard providing free bus and tube transportation in the zones between accommodations and classes (students in homestays only)
+- London Transport Travelcard providing free bus and tube transportation in the zones between accommodations and classes

 - Internet access in the program's Reading Room at Connaught Hall